 Expenses in May were in line with expectations with the exception of a security monitoring charge of $5k that needs additional research.

-For the last month of the fiscal year, some local funds (from both counties) are anticipated that will lessen the monthly deficit for June.
+For the last month of the fiscal year, some local funds (from both Currituck and Dare Countys) are anticipated that will reduce the monthly deficit for June.

-The board-approved budget from May’s meeting was accepted by the state.
+The Board-approved budget from May’s meeting was accepted by the North Carolina Office of Charter Schools.

 Bryan made a motion to move $10,000 from the operating account to the capital campaign account for the first capital campaign-related expenditures.
 Susan seconded, and all voted in favor.